Learn All Year Long

 - While waiting for the plants to sprout, the child can use the garden journal to try the following projects:

-- Read an additional book about gardening and compare the garden in the book to the garden the child is tracking.
+- Read an additional book about gardening like Garden Friends and compare the garden in the book to the garden the child is tracking.
 Ask the child to make notes in the garden journal of anything to watch for.

 - Write creative stories about gardens and gardening.

-- Compose a shape poem about the garden or a plant in it.
-Visit the Shape Poem Tool page to learn how the tool works, and check that your computer has the necessary Flash plug-in installed.
+- Compose a theme poem about the garden or a plant in it.
+Visit the Theme Poem Tool page to learn how the tool works, and check that your computer has the necessary Flash plug-in installed.
 Once you've prepared, have the student work with you at the computer to choose a nature shape and write a poem.
 Print the poem and add it to the journal.

 - Take pictures or draw illustrations of other gardens and ask the child to write about favorite things about the garden and how the garden is similar to the garden you are growing together.